timbermarijn/cEDH-BeNeLux-Rules-Addendum.github.io/docs/_posts/2025-05-04-multiplayer-addendum-magic-tournament-rules.markdown

 The Multiplayer Addendum to the Magic Tournament Rules exists to assist Judges who are working at any Rules Enforcement Level in Multiplayer Game Mode Tournaments.
 This document is written as a supplement to the Magic Tournament Rules and should be used in close conjunction with it.

 This document is an extension of the Magic Tournament Rules, and therefore a person using the Multiplayer Addendum should first be familiar with that document.
 Once a person has reviewed the relevant sections of the Magic Tournament Rules, they can turn to the Multiplayer Addendum to the Magic Tournament Rules to find details on how to proceed in Multiplayer Tournaments.

+**Sidenote**

+This version of this document was created to unify the minor and major differences in tournament rules across the region.
+These differences stem from different events making use of a different set of addendums. (with the most common ones being those from [Topdeck.gg](https://topdeck.gg/mtr-ipg-addendum) and [the cEDH European championship](https://juizes-mtg-portugal.github.io/))

 ## Framework